-The College prohibits all forms of sexual harassment, sexual violence, sexual assault, intimate partner violence, domestic violence, dating violence, and stalking.
+The College prohibits all forms of sexual harassment, sexual violence, sexual assault, intimate partner violence, relationship abuse, domestic violence, dating violence, stalking, and retaliation.
 These are umbrella terms which encompass a broad range of behavior.
 In general, sexual violence refers to physical sexual acts perpetrated against a person’s will or where a person is incapable of giving consent due to incapacitation.
 Intimate partner violence refers to any act of violence or threatened act of violence, sexual or otherwise, against a person who is or has been involved in a sexual, dating, domestic, or other intimate relationship with that person.

 Bias-Motivated Incident: an expression of hostility against a person, group, or property thereof because of such person’s (or group’s) identifying or perceived race, color, religion, ancestry, national origin, disability, gender, gender identity or expression, and/or sexual orientation.
 See also: Hate Crime.

 Child: a child is defined by Iowa Code, section 232.68 as any person under the age of 18 years.
 The victim of child abuse is a person under the age of 18 who has suffered one or more of the categories of child abuse as defined in Iowa law (physical abuse, mental injury, sexual abuse, denial of critical care, child prostitution, presence of illegal drugs, manufacturing or possession of a dangerous substance).

 Consent: the Sexual Harassment and Misconduct Policy is based on affirmative consent.
 In the spring of 2012, the Grinnell College study body voted overwhelmingly to revise the Sexual Harassment and Misconduct policy to incorporate affirmative consent.
 Consent to engage in sexual activity must be given knowingly, voluntarily, and affirmatively.
-Consent to engage in sexual activity must exist from the beginning to end of each instance of sexual activity, and for each form of sexual contact.
+Consent to engage in sexual activity must exist from the beginning to end of each instance of the sexual activity, and for each form of sexual contact.
 Consent is demonstrated through mutually understandable words and/or clear, unambiguous actions that indicate a willingness to engage freely in sexual activity.
 Consent is active, not passive.

 - Each participant in a sexual encounter is expected to obtain and give consent to each act of sexual activity.
 Consent to one form of sexual activity does not constitute consent to engage in all forms of sexual activity.